babyfish-ct/jimmer-examples/README.md

 In theory, Jimmer's runtime only requires Java 8 *(if REST service documentation or TypeScript auto-generation features are used and the `@FetchBy` annotation is used, then Java 11 is needed to compile the code)*.

-However, Java 25 requires a higher version of Gradle, which further affects the Spring version due to spring-gradle plugin issues, ultimately impacting the actual Java language version that can be adopted.
+However, Java 25 requires a higher version of Gradle, which further affects the Spring-Boot version due to spring-gradle plugin issues, ultimately impacting the actual Java language version that can be adopted.
 Therefore, examples involving Spring can no longer comprehensively support the full range from Java 8 to Java 25.

-To ensure that users with Java 25 can correctly execute these examples, all Spring-related examples use Spring 3.x and must require Java 17.
+To ensure that users with Java 25 can correctly execute these examples, all SpringBoot-related examples use Spring-Boot 3.x and must require Java 17.

 ## Sub-directories